Doctors Note Logo

 Uterine Biopsy Recovery: Managing Pain and Spotting

-Mild cramping and light spotting are common after a uterine biopsy, peaking within the first 24 hours and often lasting up to a week, and can usually be managed with NSAIDs, heat therapy, rest, and relaxation techniques.
+After a uterine biopsy, mild cramping and light spotting are common.
+Symptoms typically peak within the first 24 hours and can last up to a week.
+Most people manage discomfort effectively with NSAIDs (like ibuprofen), heat therapy, rest, and relaxation techniques.

 answer background